-Yu Ying qualifies as a tax exempt organization under Section 501(c)(3) of the Internal Revenue Code.
+Yu Ying qualifies as a organization exempt from federal income tax, except on unrelated business activities, under Section 501(c)(3) of the Internal Revenue Code.
 In addition, Yu Ying is classified as an entity that is not a private foundation under Section 509(a)(1).